 Avoiding conflicts with other users of iGigBook and iGigBook Pager:

-Controlling multiple iPads running iGigBook with iGigBook Pager:
+Controlling multiple iOS and Android tablets running iGigBook with iGigBook Pager:

-To trigger pages turns on multiple iPads do the following:
+To trigger pages turns on multiple tablets do the following: